zoeskan/MCB185/README.md

 never use those in this course.
 Looking up answers on the Internet will frequently end with code that you're not allowed to use.
 Programs with _illegal_ solutions will be penalized.
-Programs with plagiarism will be reported to student judial affairs.
+Programs with plagiarism will be reported to student judicial affairs.

 In general, resist copy-paste.
 Typing words helps you remember what you did later.
 Copy-paste is one of the worst ways to learn how to program.
 Also,